 How To Remove Paint From a Stone Window Sill?
 (6 Methods)

-1. Wash The Paint off
+1. Wash the Paint off

 Wash The Paint off of The Stone Window Sill

 If the stone window sill has latex or acrylic paint, use warm water to remove it.
-Water-based finishes are washable and come off if exposed to water.
+Water-based paints are washable and come off if exposed to water.
 The warm water and soap will break down the paint particles, making it easier for you to scrape it off.

 1. Dish soap or laundry detergent